btrettel/flt/to-do.md

         - Post on Fortran Discourse.
         - Create Fortran Wiki page on "Physical units" and list it there.
 - Bayesian inference Fortran module, to solve basic problems like the probabity of actually having breast cancer in Yudkowsky's "intyutive explanation" or whodunits.
 Use log probability or whatever is appropriate internally.
-- How to do pure Monte Carlo uncertainty propagation?
-Include the RNG type in the MC derived type?
 - Along side fmutate, make a simple test case reduction program for Fortran (freduce?).
 Just delete lines to reduce test cases.
     - <https://gcc.gnu.org/pipermail/fortran/2009-October/030302.html>
 - dataplot-like approach to ease adding tests (but use namelists instead of a single CSV file)